 6. Interrupts and switching.

-7. Testing the graphic and logical interfaces of the project (UI \ UX).
+7. Android app testing the graphic and logical interfaces of the project (UX/UI).

 8. Checking the work with the memory of your mobile device or phone.